Know What You’re Facing If You’ve Suffered A Dog Bite in Wisconsin

 If it can be proven the same dog has harmed anyone else—or even damaged property—prior to the injury, then you may be able to recover double damages in a settlement or court verdict.
 Wisconsin dog bite law also allows you to recover damages for your:

 - Medical expenses.
-These includes ambulance rides, surgeries, reconstructive surgeries, antibiotics, pain medications, doctors’ visits, hospital stays, and all other healthcare related costs.
+These include ambulance rides, surgeries, reconstructive surgeries, antibiotics, pain medications, doctors’ visits, hospital stays, and all other healthcare related costs.

 - Lost income.
 If a dog bite injury kept you out of work then you may be able to recover for the full or partial income that you did not earn because of your injury.